-Sabitang Laya is actually not that far from Matukad group of islands, but since it is out of way from islands near Paniman, it is usually crossed out in package A.
+Sabitang Laya is actually not that far from Matukad group of islands, but since it is out of the way from islands near Paniman, it is usually crossed out in package A.

 On the other side of Sabitang Laya is another secluded beach called Bag-ing.

 The farthest island we reached during our first visit.
-In this island is where the clouds could almost kiss the mountains.

 Another white sandy beach located just opposite Cotivas.